-Willows Unified School District District , Teacher Performance Standards Supporting Rubric I. P I. Pupil Progress Toward Standards of Expected Achievement of Expected Achievement A) The teacher regularly assess B) The teacher uses asses te teacher regularly assesses and provides feedback on student progress to students and pars.
-B) The teacher uses assessment information effectively in making instructional decisions. es and provides feedback on student progress to students and parents. sment information effectively in making instructional decisions. s and parents.
-Indicators Element Meets Standard Progress Not Evident Progress Evident Proficient Distinguished (comments only) Collecting and using multiple sources of information to assess student learning.
+A) The teacher regularly assesses and provides feedback on student progress to students and parents.

+B) The teacher uses assessment information effectively in making instructional decisions.

+Indicators Element Meets Standard 210111011 Progress Not Evident Progress Evident Proficient Distinguished (comments only) Collecting and using multiple sources of information to assess student learning.
 No regular assessment of student performance.
 Evaluates students by teacher input and publishers' tests.
 Uses primarily paper and pencil assessment but begins to use student performance assessment.
 Collects assessment information from a variety of sources, e.g. • Standardized tests; • Diagnostic tools (running record, observation survey); • Developmental assessments (rubrics); • Teacher-made assessment materials.
 Collects assessment information from a variety of sources.
 Uses those listed previously and adds: • Portfolios of student work; • Family information; • Observation (kid watching); • Whole child information such as motivation, collaboration, attendance patterns, learning modalities; • Frequent reflection.
 Selection of assessment tools and information is limited to feedback from paper and pencil activities.
 Selection of assessment tools is appropriate in some subject areas.
 Teacher selects and uses assessment tools which match and support goals for individual student learning.
 Teacher educates students in assessment tools and students have the opportunity to select tools for self-assessment.
 No link of assessment with District Standards Teacher is familiar with District Standards and can occasionally link assessment to District Standards.
 Teacher can describe how assessment tool is linked to District Standards.
 Teacher can create assessment tools which articulate District Standards.
 Communicating with students, families, and other audiences about student progress.
 Does not send home appropriate reporting mechanisms.
 Assessment information is communicated to students and parents through standard reporting mechanisms such as progress reports and report cards.
 Assessment information is communicated to students as a regular part of teaching and to their families through conferences or regular contact.
-Assessment information is communicated regularly to students and parents through a variety of means and students have the opportunity to share their learning with others. cards. contact.
+Assessment information is communicated regularly to students and parents through a variety of means and students have the opportunity to share their learning with others.